anthonydjr89/CS-499-Capstone/artifacts/algorithms/README.md

 - [📁 Original Files](./Original/) — Contains the initial versions of all related files before enhancements.
 - [⚙️ Enhanced Files](./Enhancements/) — Contains the improved versions that implement pagination, indexing, and optimized data handling.
+- [📝 Narrative](./Narrative/) — Contains the written narrative explaining the purpose, enhancements, skills demonstrated, and outcome alignment.

 ## 🧩 Summary